plojyon/resolwe-bio-py/docs/tutorial-basics.rst

 **Collection** is a group of Samples.
 In addition to Samples and their Data, Collections may contain Data objects that store other analysis results.
 Example of this are differential expressions - they are done as combination of many Samples and cannot belong to only one Sample.
-Samples and Data objects may be in multiple Collections.
+Each Sample and Data object can only be in one Collection.

 .. figure:: images/data-hierarchy-diagram.png
    :width: 100 %